AndersMalmgren/FreePIE/README.md

 FreePIE is licensed under GPLv2

+Changelog 1.8.569.0
+* Latest version did not contain the fix for vjoy because of a commit miss

 Changelog 1.8.567.0
 * Fixed support for latest version of vjoy driver
 * Cosmetic fix for code completion and Windows 8